Ch10ew/CovidVisualizer/README.md

 # CovidVisualizer
 Functional programming implementation of a COVID-19 dataset visualizer with Prolog utilization for APLC assignment.

+# Note
+Release build is broken due to SWI-Prolog being broken.
+Please only use the Debug build.

 # Dependencies
 The following dependencies will be automatically pulled from github using CMake
 * [SFML](https://www.sfml-dev.org/download/sfml/2.5.1/)